shoelace-style/shoelace/docs/getting-started/customizing.md

 Whereas design tokens offer a high-level way to customize the library, component parts offer a low-level way to customize individual components.
 Again, this is done with pure CSS — no preprocessor required.

 Shoelace components use a [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) to encapsulate their styles and behaviors.
 As a result, you can't simply target their internals with the usual CSS selectors.
-Instead, components expose "parts" that can be targetted with the [CSS part selector](https://developer.mozilla.org/en-US/docs/Web/CSS/::part), or `::part()`.
+Instead, components expose "parts" that can be targeted with the [CSS part selector](https://developer.mozilla.org/en-US/docs/Web/CSS/::part), or `::part()`.

 Here's an example that modifies buttons with the `tomato-button` class.